SEI-R-2-22/u2_lesson_react_router/README.md

 <img height="400" src='https://i1.wp.com/storage.googleapis.com/blog-images-backup/1*paiSxiVwaPH4McITwinmrg.gif?ssl=1'>

-If you notice, theres multiple `Route`'s being rendered, well that's that not really ideal.
+If you notice, there are multiple `Route`'s being rendered, which isn't ideal.
 All of these components are all rendering at the same time.
 The only thing is, you can't physically see them.
 They are kind of like a stack of papers on a desk, you can see whats on the top paper, but not the ones underneath.
 Say for example these components were handling quite a bit of data and logic, we would start running into performance issues due to all of the code being loaded at the same time.
 Our browsers would start hogging up all of our computer memory until it becomes unuseable.
 I don't know about you but, that doesn't sound like a good thing.

 We can fix it using the `<Switch>` component which also comes with `React Router`!
-Let's import our `<Switch>`:
+Let's import our `<Switch>` in `App.js`:

 ```js
 import { NavLink, Route, Switch } from 'react-router-dom'
 ```

-and wrap it around our `Route` components:
+and wrap it around our `<Route>` components:

 ```js
 <Switch>